Frxncz/NerdOut/README.md

 ## 📌 Notes

-This project is a work in progress.
-Some features are currently static or limited, but the foundation is in place for future development like user authentication, post interactions, and dynamic content loading.
+This project is still a work in progress.